Generic regularity for minimizing hypersurfaces in dimensions 9 and 10: Introduction

+For the homology problem adaptation required to prove Theorem \ref{theo:main.homology}, we need to perturb the ambient metric (rather than a prescribed boundary) in a way that guarantees we get a 1-parameter family $\{ T_t \}$ of pairwise disjoint minimizers which form a local foliation on either side of $T_0 = T$, our initial minimizer.
+Unlike in the sample strategy described above, for the Plateau problem, here we could not produce 1-parameter families of a \emph{continuous} parameter $t$, but rather arbitrarily fine discrete families, where the ``fineness'' must depend on the central leaf $T_0$.
+This means two things for the proof.
+First, we need to recalibrate our family $\{ T_t \}$ at each iteration in Step (ii), rather than keep using the same family $\{ T_t \}$ throughout as one could in $\RR^{n+1}$.
+Second, in order to avoid presenting two parallel proofs, we also adopted this ``discrete'' approach for the original Plateau problem in $\RR^{n+1}$, too.

-\begin{remark}[Foliations] The insight of using foliations to derive generic regularity-type theorems for variational problems goes back at least thirty years: it follows from the groundbreaking work of Evans--Spruck on level set flows (\cite{Evans-Spruck:level-set-flow-i, Evans-Spruck:level-set-flow-ii, Evans-Spruck:level-set-flow-iii, Evans-Spruck:level-set-flow-iv}) that generic mean curvature flows are ``nonfattening;'' see also \cite{Ilmanen:elliptic-regularization}.
+\begin{remark}[Foliations] The use of foliations to derive generic regularity-type theorems for variational problems goes back at least thirty years.
+Foliations were used by Hardt--Simon \cite{Hardt-Simon:isolated-singularities} to show the generic regularity of minimizers in $\RR^8$.
+The groundbreaking work of Evans--Spruck on level set flows (\cite{Evans-Spruck:level-set-flow-i, Evans-Spruck:level-set-flow-ii, Evans-Spruck:level-set-flow-iii, Evans-Spruck:level-set-flow-iv}) that generic mean curvature flows are ``nonfattening'' also used foliations; see also \cite{Ilmanen:elliptic-regularization}.
 It would be interesting to better understand bigger picture implications of the ability to use monotone foliations across geometric PDE problems. \end{remark}

-\begin{remark}[Superlinear H\"older continuity] It is worth highlighting an interesting connection to the recent work of Figalli--Ros-Oton--Serra \cite{FROS:generic} (cf.\ \cite{Monneau,CSV:obst,FS:obst-fine}) on generic regularity for free boundaries in the obstacle problem.
+\begin{remark}[Obstacle problem] It is worth highlighting an interesting connection to the recent generic regularity results for free boundaries in the obstacle problem \cite{FROS:generic} (cf.\ \cite{Monneau,CSV:obst,FS:obst-fine}) and shortly after the Signorini problem \cite{FernandezRealRosOton, FernandezRealTorresLatorre}.
 That work, too, relies on a subtle derivation of superlinear H\"older-continuity estimate on a ``time $t$'' function for a foliation to prove the smallness of a spacetime singular set across all time parameters $t$.
 While the obstacle problem is technically very different from the area minimization problem and thus our techniques are altogether quite different, we find this connection very interesting and worth exploring. \end{remark}